IAG sees more airline failures, hails Gulf rivals

 Walsh has led a charge among European airlines against what the industry regards as over-regulation and excess costs, while heavyweight Gulf carriers like Emirates, Abu Dhabi's Etihad and Qatar Airways mop up traffic for fast-growing East-West hubs.

-Walsh defended the record of Gulf carriers from charges of unfair competition levelled by rivals such as Air France .
+Walsh defended the record of Gulf carriers from charges of unfair competition levelled by rivals such as Air France (AIRF.PA).

 "I am actually somewhat different from my counterparts around Europe.
 I have no problem with what Middle East carriers are doing.
 Rather than be critical I think we should look to them as an example of what can be done."

-However, he questioned whether competition would support all three Gulf majors, whose expansion accounts for a quarter of unfilled orders for large aircraft at Airbus and Boeing Co, and he made a pitch for some to join alliances like BA's oneworld.
+However, he questioned whether competition would support all three Gulf majors, whose expansion accounts for a quarter of unfilled orders for large aircraft at Airbus EAD.PA and Boeing Co (BA.N), and he made a pitch for some to join alliances like BA's oneworld.

 "I personally believe the industry has matured to a point where we'll see Middle East carriers joining the alliances this year.
 I'd be amazed if this doesn't happen.
 Within oneworld we have been debating it.
 To my mind they are the key players."